 The implementation of evidence-based TB prevention and care strategies and interventions in correctional facilities is paramount.
-The Tuberculosis Risk Assessment for Correctional Facilities is a tool designed to:

-- assess facilities TB risk based on state, county, and facility epidemiological data - evaluate prior year activities - quide the implementation of TB guidelines provided by NDDoH TB Program
+The Tuberculosis Risk Assessment for Correctional Facilities is a tool designed to assess facilities' TB risk based on state, county, and facility epidemiological data evaluate prior year's activities guide the implementation of TB guidelines provided by HHS TB Program.
 Each correctional facility must perform an initial baseline TB risk assessment.
 Thereafter, the facility must perform annual assessments.

-Risk assessment categories are listed as High Risk (with potential ongoing transmission), Medium Risk or Minimal Risk.
-Screening for TB is based upon each facility's risk for ongoing person to person transmission of TB.
+Risk assessment categories are listed as High Risk (with potential ongoing transmission), Medium Risk, or Minimal Risk.
+Screening for TB is based upon each facility's risk for ongoing person-to-person transmission of TB.